ychnh/codesnip/darknet.md

 # Custom cfg comparision
 * custom removed anchors 1603/8.7 = 184.2 on 1 card
 * default 1603/10.2 = 157.1 on 1 card

+But the performance of default much better.
+(Maybe it was trained for longer?)
+It was alot worse.

 * custom kept anchors

 # Links